-Check the registration dates and deadlines for information about refunds, when permission is needed, and if a “W” will appear on your transcript.
-If no approvals are required and you are confident that making the change is necessary, you may drop your class through MyU: Academics (see step-by-step instructions).
+Check the academic calendar for information about refunds, when permission is needed, and if a “W” will appear on your transcript.
+If no approvals are required and you are confident that making the change is necessary, you may drop your class through MyU: Academics.

 If you would like to replace a class with another, swapping classes may be more appropriate.

 Drop a class considerations

 Undergraduates must maintain a minimum current registration of 6 credits (half-time status) to qualify for federal loans.
 Some federal, state, and University financial aid programs require full-time status.
 The effect on your financial aid will depend on when you withdraw and the type of aid you receive.
 You may be required to return all or a portion of financial aid disbursed to you.